rezashkv/rezashkv.github.io/_pages/about.md

   - /about.html
 ---

  I am a PhD student in the [Department of Computer Science](https://www.cs.umd.edu) at the [University of Maryland](https://umd.edu).
-Currently, I am under the guidance of [Dr. Heng Huang](https://www.cs.umd.edu/~heng/), focusing on research in Machine Learning and Computer Vision.
+Currently, I am under advised by [Dr. Heng Huang](https://www.cs.umd.edu/~heng/), focusing on research in Machine Learning and Computer Vision.